Rotary Bored Piling

 • Piles can be installed across a wide range of ground conditions

-• Often used in ground conditions which is too hard or deep for the CFA technique to be used efficiently
+• Often used in ground conditions which are too hard or deep for the CFA technique

-• Pile diameters of up to 2,100mm enables much greater loads to be carried than other techniques without increasing pile number
+• Pile diameters of up to 3000mm enable much greater loads to be carried without additional piles

-• Specialist drilling tools including buckets, augers and core barrels are deployed to penetrate manmade obstructions and create rock sockets
+• Specialist drilling tools including buckets, augers and core barrels are deployed to penetrate some man made obstructions and create rock sockets

 • Reinforcement cage depths are limited only by length of pile and suited to full length installation